BorgWarner: 1930–1950: Business development and innovations

 In the next decade, Warner Gear was one of the first automotive suppliers to develop its own synchromesh transmission – the 'synchronizer' – a device that made a manual transmission's gear teeth mesh together with ease for smooth shifting, making synchromesh transmissions broadly available; Morse Chain brought out its first roller chain; and BorgWarner's self-contained overdrive transmission was introduced, with Chrysler and 11 other automakers purchasing the transmissions.
 BorgWarner Automotive Service Parts Division was also founded in the 1930s, and in 1936, the company commissioned a sterling silver trophy for the Indianapolis 500 (the Borg-Warner Trophy).

 In 1937, Stieber Rollkupplung GmbH (the predecessor to BorgWarner GmbH) was founded in Munich in 1937.
 In the prewar 1940s, BorgWarner created its Spring Division (to supply automatic transmission parts), began working on transfer cases, and soon directed its attention to World War II production needs.
 In 1950, it developed its first lock-up torque converter, a three-speed automatic transmission (the 'Ford-O-Matic'), along with Holley brand Borg & Beck Carburetors.
 Studebaker and Ford initiated long-term cooperations in regard to the newly developed technologies.
 The company's automotive sales reached over $200 million at the time.

 1950s–1970s: Expansion and diversification

 As the 1950s continued, BorgWarner expanded its operations, establishing Borg & Beck do Brasil South America and setting up new facilities in Simcoe, Ontario, and Letchworth (England).
+In 1957, the T-10 4-speed transmission was introduced initially as a Corvette exclusive, it was soon used by all major American automakers through the 1980s.
 The English facility was soon producing Warner Gear's overdrive units and the Model D.G. automatic transmission.
 Marvel-Schebler was developing fuel injection systems, while BorgWarner developed a line of paper-related wet friction components.
 Later on, BorgWarner acquired Coote & Jurgenson, an Australian transmission producer for cars and tractors in 1957.
 Three years later, Brummer Seal Company was merged into BorgWarner's Spring Division.

 In 1962, BorgWarner expanded into Mexico, and into Asia with two Japanese joint ventures (NSK-Warner and Tsubakimoto-Morse).
 In 1969, Aisin-Warner was formed as another joint venture in Japan to build automatic transmissions.
 The following year, BorgWarner acquired the Massachusetts-based Nu-Era Gear and developed the Model 45 automatic transmission.
 Marvel-Schebler expanded by merging with Tillotson Carburetor in 1971.
 In 1973, BorgWarner introduced its full-time, four-wheel drive (4WD) transfer cases, while a new manufacturing site opened in Ireland.
 Over the next several years, came the introduction of the Model T-50 five-speed transmission and continuously variable transmissions for commercial vehicles.
 Further, expansion took place with new plants in Arkansas and New York.
 BorgWarner also diversified into several other industries, while its automotive division remained contributing upwards of 50 percent of BorgWarner's total revenue.